kunalj101/python_intro_hackathon/chapter1.md

 *** =instructions
-- Python is easy to learn
+- Python is easy to learn.
 - Python is interpreted language, hence the computation times can be high compared to compiler based languages in some cases.
-- Python has good libraries for data science
+- Python has good libraries for data science.
-- It is production ready language (from web & softare perspective)
+- It is production ready language (from web & softare perspective).

 *** =hint
-Have a look at the text above.
-Do you see your answer?
+Interpreted languages are typically easier to learni, but take longer computational time than compiler based languages.

 *** =pre_exercise_code